gracefulife/clova-developer-guide/en/CIC/References/APIs/Clova.md

 * [Clova.RenderMemoList](#RenderMemoList)
 * [Memo.Deleted](/CIC/References/APIs/Memo.md#Deleted)

-## DeleteReminder Directive {#DeleteReminder}
+## DeleteReminder directive {#DeleteReminder}

 Instructs your client to delete a reminder.
-When your client receives a DeleteReminder Directive message, it should provide a proper interface with which your user can delete the reminder.
+When a DeleteReminder directive message is returned, have your client provide a proper interface for users so that they can delete reminders.

 ### Payload field